 Readers will learn how to configure a Route-Based Site-to-Site IPsec VPN between an EdgeRouter and the Amazon Web Services (AWS) Virtual Private Cloud (VPC) using static routing.
 It is also possible to configure a Route-Based Site-to-Site VPN using BGP instead.

 NOTES & REQUIREMENTS:

-Applicable to EdgeOS firmware v1.10.0 and up on all EdgeRouter models.
+Applicable to the latest EdgeOS firmware on all EdgeRouter models.
 Knowledge of the Command Line Interface (CLI) and advanced networking knowledge is required.
-Please see the Related Articles below for more information and see the attachments for the configuration used in this article.
+Please see the Related Articles below for more information.

 More info about Amazon VPC and their requirements can be found here.

 - Configuring a Route-Based VPN

 - Setting up the Amazon Virtual Private Gateway